Getting help from a victim adviser at the courts

 - telling you what’s going on throughout the court case

 - telling you your rights under the Victims’ Rights Act and other Acts, and

 - helping you take part in the court process when you’re allowed to

 How does a victim make contact with a victim adviser?

 After charges are laid against the defendant in court, a victim adviser will usually make contact with you and let you know how they can help.
-If the victim adviser doesn't contact you, you can contact them by phoning the District Court.
+If the victim adviser doesn’t contact you, you can contact them by phoning the 0800 victims’ information line (0800 650654) or the District Court.